 Qi is one of Chinese Medicine's vital subtances.
 Learn more about Qi in Chinese Medicine

-Symptoms: Insomnia Moodiness Dark face Dizziness Depression Chest pain Breast pain Hot flushes Restlessness Irritability Breast lumps Restlnessness Scanty periods Clots in blood Abdominal pain Chest fullness Breast distention Abdominal fullness Dark colored blood Intense period pain High blood pressure Lower abdominal pain Dark menstrual blood Flooding and leaking Abdominal distension Pre-menstrual tension Irregular menstruation Pre-menstrual irritability Dark clots in menstrual blood Menstruation decreases gratually Feeling of fullness in the chest Abdominal distention and fullness Pain relief after clots discharge
+Symptoms: Insomnia Dark face Moodiness Dizziness Chest pain Depression Amenorrhea Purple lips Mood swings Breast pain Hot flushes Purple nails Irritability Blotchy skin Restlessness Breast lumps Restlnessness Chest fullness Painful period Scanty periods Clots in blood Abdominal pain Abdominal masses Lochia retention Breast distention Dark colored blood Abdominal fullness Intense period pain High blood pressure Swelling of the feet Lower abdominal pain Dark menstrual blood Flooding and leaking Abdominal distension Pre-menstrual tension Black and tarry stools Irregular menstruation Boring fixed stabbing pain Pre-menstrual irritability Dark clots in menstrual blood Menstruation decreases gratually Feeling of fullness in the chest Abdominal distention and fullness Pain relief after clots discharge

-Jin Ling Zi San is sometimes prescribed by TCM practitioners to treat Qi and Blood Stagnation.
-This pattern leads to symptoms such as lower abdominal pain, breast distention, abdominal distention and fullness and pre-menstrual tension.
-Patients with Qi and Blood Stagnation typically exhibit choppy (Se) or wiry (Xian) pulses as well as a normal (light red), red, red sides tongue.
+Jin Ling Zi San is sometimes prescribed by TCM practitioners to treat Qi And Blood Stagnation.
+This pattern leads to symptoms such as chest fullness, chest pain, boring fixed stabbing pain and dark face.
+Patients with Qi And Blood Stagnation typically exhibit choppy (Se), deep (Chen) or fine (Xi) pulses.

 The Liver is a so-called "Zang" Organ.
 Learn more about the Liver in Chinese Medicine